4d/docs/website/translated_docs/fr/API/Transporter.md

 #### Objet retourné

 The function sends a request to the mail server and returns an object describing the mail status.
-This object can contain the following properties:
+Cet objet peut avoir les propriétés suivantes :

 | Propriété  |                          | Type       | Description                                                                                                                 |
 | ---------- | ------------------------ | ---------- | --------------------------------------------------------------------------------------------------------------------------- |